METALS-Copper falls in cautious trade ahead of Fed meeting

 * Investors fear rate hike could hurt high-leverage miners

-* Jiangxi copper, Antofagasta agree on 9 pct drop in fees (Adds quote, updates prices)
+* Jiangxi copper, Antofagasta agree on 9 pct drop in fees (Recasts, adds comment/detail, updates prices, changes dateline)

 By Maytaal Angel

-LONDON, Dec 15 Copper fell on Tuesday as caution prevailed ahead of the Federal Reserve's policy meeting, though signs that China's economy is stabilising put a floor under prices.
+LONDON, Dec 15 Copper fell on Tuesday as caution prevailed ahead of the Federal Reserve's policy meeting this week, though signs that China's economy is stabilising put a floor under prices.

 Almost $2 trillion of debt sold by energy and mining companies since 2010 is facing a wave of credit rating downgrades, and defaults are rising.